-The school may choose to impose a sanction or punishment on the alleged perpetrator following an incident of child on child abuse.
-In this case, we will follow the school Behaviour Policy in determining the level and severity of sanction.
+Hospital and Outreach will liaise with the home school who may jointly choose to impose a sanction or punishment on the alleged perpetrator following an incident of child on child abuse.
+In this case, we will follow the home school positive relationships policy or HOE Promoting Positive positive relationships policy in determining the level and severity of sanction.

-Where a child is cautioned or receives a conviction related to an incident of child on child abuse, the school will act in accordance with the nature of the sanction imposed.
+Where a child is cautioned or receives a conviction related to an incident of child on child abuse, Hospital and Outreach Education will refer back to the students' home school and work jointly to discuss appropriate action.